DON'T LOOK BACK

 Hi Jeffrey, thank you for taking the time to talk to me about your new movie Don’t Look Back, which will be shown at FrightFest in the UK.
 In 2014, you released the short film ‘Good Samaritan,’ how did this pave the way for the feature-length Don’t Look Back?

-Hey Neil, thanks so much for interviewing me.
 The funny thing is, the short of Good Samaritan came after I had written the script for what would become Don’t Look Back.
-So I took the character of Nathan and created a whole story around him, basically to demonstrate that I could direct.
-And I thought that would open a lot of doors for me, but magically it didn’t!.
+So I took the character of Nathan and created a whole story around him, basically to demonstrate that I could direct, and I thought that would open a lot of doors for me, but magically it didn’t!
 I just had to go with the producer, who wanted to finance a film independently with me, instead of waiting for other people to come forward.
 So, while I think the short is very cool, it’s definitely more of a supernatural horror compared to the mystery thriller that became Don’t Look Back.

 There must have been numerous challenges in bringing Don’t Look Back to the screen; how long did it take to get the project off the ground?